-Keeping up with technology can help enterprises face fewer problems, have more reliable systems, and will save money.
+Keeping up with technology can help enterprises face fewer problems, have more reliable systems, and save money.
 It also means that it will be easier and, in all likelihood, less costly than waiting until the enterprise faces a crisis and is forced to move.

-Rackspace is an example of a service provider that can help in all phases of the planning and migration strategy, all the way to the implementation of your customized architecture.
+Rackspace is an example of a service provider that can help in all phases of the planning and implementation process.
 Engaging a partner like Rackspace with your assessment and migration strategy gives you access to a deep bench of professional services and hundreds of Microsoft certified specialists that handle all the planning and heavy lifting to get you into a better performing and sustainable environment.
 And by doing so, enterprises can continue to focus on business as usual while transitions are planned and implemented by Rackspace.